Fire Station 10 preliminary design from Nov. 2016

 In January 2016, Kruger Bensen Ziemer Architects, Inc. was awarded the contract to design the new fire station; and a Memorandum of Understanding between the City of Goleta and the County of Santa Barbara was adopted for design, development and operation of the future station by County Fire.
 Since that time, a number of activities have taken place, include site surveying, geotechnical drilling and analysis, environmental studies, and preliminary design work.

 The current General Plan land use designation for the subject site, Visitor Commercial (C-V), does not allow for the envisioned use of a fire station.
-Therefore, in order to permit the future Fire Station 10 on the subject site, staff is requesting that the City Council initiate a General Plan amendment affecting Figure 2-1 of the General Plan to change the land use designation for the site from C-V to Public and Quasi-Public (P-QP).
-The City Council will hold a public hearing on May 2, 2017 at 6:00 P.M. in Council Chambers at City Hall to consider initiating the General Plan amendment.
-If initiated, Planning Commission and City Council would consider the General Plan amendment at future hearings.
+The City Council held a public hearing on May 2, 2017 to initiate a General Plan amendment to change the land use designation for the site from C-V to Public and Quasi-Public (P-QP).
+Planning Commission and City Council will consider the General Plan amendment at future hearings.
 The notice for the public hearing can be downloaded below:

 To learn what you can do to be prepared before, during and after a fire, click here.